The power of communication in supporting and driving change

-When it comes to workplace transformation, whether that be an office relocation, office refurbishment or office fit out, communication helps to build awareness about why change is happening, before supporting the change process and enabling the adoption and ongoing evaluation of the new workplace.
+When it comes to workplace transformation, whether that be an office relocation, office refurbishment or office fit out, good communication is important to positively support employees through change and convey the rationale for new initiatives, support any transition periods, and enable the adoption and ongoing evaluation of the new workplace.

-Workplace change can happen for several reasons, and it’s first important to establish with clarity why change is happening.
-Then, you can start to build a story that articulates this effectively.
-It’s no surprise that McKinsey & Co found that business transformation is 5.8 times more likely to succeed at organisations where senior leaders communicate a compelling, high-level change story.
+Workplace change can happen for several reasons, whether it's business growth, cost pressures, cultural shifts or the move towards hybrid working.
+The first step is to clearly establish why change is happening.
+Then, leaders can build a compelling story that connects these reasons to what matters most for different groups of employees.
+Good storytelling helps people understand the bigger picture and see themselves as part of the journey.
+McKinsey & Co found that business transformation is 5.8 times more likely to succeed at organisations where senior leaders communicate a compelling, high-level change story.

 Sometimes workplace change happens in challenging circumstances.
 Tough economic climates, a competitive recruitment landscape or emerging market competitors may prompt change.
 Honest, authentic communication demonstrates trust and respect for the intelligence of your people, and in turn is likely to build trust and respect.
 Research from PwC found that when engaging directly with stakeholders, it enhances trust, offers visibility and leads to better leadership accountability.
 Equally, transparency about the things you know, as well as what you don’t yet know, reassures teams that there are neither secrets nor surprises, and that they are joining you on the journey.